 Closing costs may include appraisal fees, loan origination fees, discount points, title searches, credit report charges and more.
 Here’s a breakdown of common closing costs.

-Escrow fees: You may have to pay portions of property taxes and insurance upfront into an escrow account.
+- Escrow fees: You may have to pay portions of property taxes and insurance upfront into an escrow

-Flood certification: If your house is situated on or near a flood plain, your lender may require documentation confirming its status, which involves paying around $15 – $20 for a certification from the Federal Emergency Management Agency (FEMA).
+- Flood certification: If your house is situated on or near a flood plain, your lender may require documentation confirming the need for flood insurance, which involves paying around $15 – $20 for a certification from the Federal Emergency Management Agency (FEMA).

-Lender fees: These cover items ranging from administrative costs to pulling your credit report to wire transfer fees.
+- Lender fees: These cover items ranging from administrative costs to pulling your credit report to wire transfer fees.
 If a lender boasts unusually low rates, it’s possible they’ll try to make up the difference with additional lender fees, so be sure to compare apples to apples.
 What one lender calls an origination fee may be separated into a processing and an underwriting fee by another lender.

-- Title search fee: Paid to the title search company that researched the property’s history to make sure the title (ownership) will be “clear.”
-Typically, this runs $75 – $100.
+- Title search fee: Paid to the title search company that researched the property’s history to make sure the title (ownership) will be “” Typically, this runs $75 – $100.

 Other Insurance-Related Costs